sayerhs/cpl/docs/source/user/configuration.rst

 .. confval:: caelus.caelus_cml

-   The primary purpose of CPL is to interact with CML executables and utilities.
-   This section informs CPL of the various CML installations available on a system and the desired *version* used by CPL when invoking CML executables.
+   The primary purpose of CPL is to interact with OpenFOAM and CML executables and utilities.
+This section informs CPL of the various CML installations available on a system and the desired *version* used by CPL when invoking OpenFOAM or CML executables.

 .. confval:: caelus.caelus_cml.default

-   A string parameter indicating default version used when invoking CML executables.
+   A string parameter indicating default version used when invoking OpenFOAM or CML executables.
 It must be one of the :confval:`version
    <caelus.caelus_cml.versions.version>` entries provided in the file.
    Alternately, the user can specify ``latest`` to indicate that the latest version must be used.
 If users rely on auto-discovery of Caelus versions in default install locations, then it is recommended that this value be ``latest`` so that CPL picks the latest CML version.
-For example, with the following configuration, CPL will choose version ``7.04`` when attempting to execute programs like ``pisoSolver``.
+For example, with the following configuration, CPL will choose version ``10.04`` when attempting to execute programs like ``pisoSolver``.

    .. code-block:: yaml